Flutterwave/Node-v3/documentation/transactions.md

 ## Verify transaction with reference

-This section describes how to verify transactions status using the transaction reference (tx_ref).
+This section describes how to verify transaction status using the transaction reference (tx_ref).

 ```javascript